-- General-purpose registers - Single precision floating point registers (SPFPR) - Double precision floating point registers (DPFPR)
+- General-purpose registers (GR) - Single precision floating point registers (SFR) - Double precision floating point registers (DFR)

 All processors have at least one set of 16 general-purpose registers.
 In the 16-bit processors, each general-purpose register holds 16 bits; in the 32-bit processors, each holds 32 bits.
-General-purpose registers can be used for integer arithmetic, address arithmetic, logical operations and character operations.
+General-purpose registers can be used for integer arithmetic, address arithmetic, logical operations, and character operations.
 Floating point registers are used only for floating point arithmetic operations.
-Processors with floating point registers have either eight single precision registers, or eight single precision registers and eight double precision registers.
+Processors with floating point registers have either eight single precision registers or eight double precision registers.
 The single precision registers hold 32 bits.
 The double precision registers hold 64 bits.

-For a multiprocessing system, there are up to ten sets of registers; one for each of the nine APUs that can be part of the system, plus a set in the CPU; (i.e., ten machines each having 16 general register sets, eight SPFPR and eight DPFPRs).
+For a multiprocessing system, there are up to ten sets of registers; one for each of the nine APUs that can be part of the system, plus a set in the CPU; (i.e., ten processors each having 16 general register sets, eight SFRs, and eight DFRs).